 The top-ranked stocks do not change often.
 However, the report will sometimes highlight some different top-ranked stocks each month that meet all 9 criteria.
 This is to make the report useful for frequent readers.

-For both new investors and new subscribers who do not already own them, top-ranked stocks should be considered first buys.
+For both new investors and new subscribers who do not already own them, the top-ranked dividend stocks should be considered first buys.

 Simply Investing’s Top 5 Stocks

-“The 5” represents stocks that are also of high quality and undervalued.
+“The 5” represents stocks that are also of high quality and undervalued for cash from dividends.
 Stocks in the top 5 change more frequently than the top-ranked stocks.

 They represent stocks that have met most of the 9 quantitative investing rules.
-Just like the top-ranked stocks, the 5 also have the potential for capital appreciation and dividend growth.
+Just like the top-ranked stocks, the 5 dividend stocks also have the potential for capital appreciation and dividend growth.